 Nicknamed John of the Mountains and Father of the National Parks, John Muir was once voted the most important person in the history of California.
-His birthday, 21 April, is a holiday in the The Golden State and his home at 4202 Alhambra Avenue in Martinez is a national historic site.
+His birthday, 21 April, is still celebrated in the The Golden State and his home at 4202 Alhambra Avenue in Martinez is a national historic site.

 In this blog we explore Muir’s adventures, from humble beginnings in Scotland to fame in the United States.